sumeetsk/xdrive/readme.md

 #### Differences to fastai AMI
 * Uses python3
 * Uses nvidia version 7.5
-* Notebook config and notebooks are on /v1 outside the container
+* Notebooks are on /v1 outside the container